Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas/README.md

 git clone https://github.com/Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas.git
 ```

-2. Make sure to configuer the build and compile process of cloned project in the `CMakeLists.txt` file to let the ns-3 build and complile our project properly with all the other ns-3 external library.
+2. Make sure to configure the build and compile process of the project in the `CMakeLists.txt` file located in the `ns-3.X/contrib/opengym/examples` directory to enable ns-3 to build and compile our project properly with all the other ns-3 external libraries.

 ```cmake
 build_lib_example(